Apply for a Grant Today

 The Lexington Council for the Arts (LCA), a Town of Lexington Committee, is pleased to announce that the 2022-2023 grant cycle will open on September 1, 2022.
-All applications must be submitted online through the Massachusetts Cultural Council (MCC) website by October 17, 2022.
+All applications must be submitted online through the Massachusetts Cultural Council (MCC) website by October 19, 2022 at 11:59pm (ET).
+Please note: The deadline has been extended..
 We cannot accept late applications.

 Who can apply?

 Individuals, agencies, schools, nonprofits, and other organizations may apply for grants that enhance the cultural vitality of the Lexington community.
 All applicants must reside or be located in Massachusetts.

 1. The program must be related to the arts, humanities, or sciences in Massachusetts.

 2. The grant must demonstrate a public benefit for the Lexington community.

 3. The project may not discriminate on the basis of age, ability, ethnicity, race, religion, sexual orientation, gender identity or expression, nationality, geographic origin, or immigration, military, or socio-economic status.

 Applications are evaluated in terms of several review criteria: artistic or creative merit; benefit to the cultural life of Lexington; project design; qualifications, dedication and accomplishments of the individuals and organizations involved; accessibility of the program and of facilities being used; community involvement; and financial need.

 Priority will be given to programs that benefit the broadest possible range of Lexington residents and to applicants who are based in Lexington.
 Also of interest is first-time funding of programs and emerging artists or organizations that have demonstrated artistic merit.